finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version   of each transaction if not specified.
     String filter = "filter_example"; // String | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"   For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', \"LegalEntity\" or \"CustodianAccount\" domain to decorate onto   transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or   'Transaction/strategy/quantsignal'.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetTransactions.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 The current behaviour is   to return all transactions if possible, but this will change to defaulting to 1000 if not specified in the future.
 It is recommended   to populate this field to enable pagination.
     Boolean showCancelledTransactions = true; // Boolean | Option to specify whether or not to include cancelled transactions,   including previous versions of transactions which have since been amended.
 Defaults to False if not specified.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     try {
-      VersionedResourceListOfTransaction result = apiInstance.getTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, showCancelledTransactions, sortBy);
+      VersionedResourceListOfTransaction result = apiInstance.getTransactions(scope, code)
+            .fromTransactionDate(fromTransactionDate)
+            .toTransactionDate(toTransactionDate)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .page(page)
+            .limit(limit)
+            .showCancelledTransactions(showCancelledTransactions)
+            .sortBy(sortBy)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getTransactions");